valancej/documentation/_pro/builds-and-configuration/docker-volumes.md

     - /artifacts
 ```

-Then, for your remaining services that require access to the volume, you will use the `volumes_from` directive in your other service definitions and specify which service you are mounting the volume from (i.e. the one specified with your `volumes` directive.)
+For the services that require access to the volume, you will use the `volumes_from` directive in your additional service definitions and specify which service you are mounting the volume from.

 ```yaml
 myapp: